2022 visit by Volodymyr Zelenskyy to the United States

 On 21 December 2022, Volodymyr Zelenskyy, the president of Ukraine, visited the United States.
 During his 10-hour visit, Zelenskyy met with Joe Biden, the president of the United States, held a joint press conference, and addressed a joint session of the United States Congress.
 US Secretary of State Antony Blinken announced a US$1.85 billion military aid package for Ukraine ahead of Zelenskyy's visit.
-Zelenskyy's visit to Washington, D.C. is his first overseas trip since the Russian invasion of Ukraine in February 2022.
+Zelenskyy's visit to Washington, D.C. was his first overseas trip since the Russian invasion of Ukraine in February 2022.

 Background

 On 24 February 2022, Russia invaded Ukraine in a major escalation of the Russo-Ukrainian War.
 At the beginning of the invasion, Zelenskyy declined offers of evacuation from the United States.
-The United States assisted Ukraine and Zelenskyy by other means, with the U.S. giving the most assistance to Ukraine throughout the invasion of any foreign nation—around US$50 billion at the time of Zelenskyy's visit.
+The United States assisted Ukraine and Zelenskyy by other means, with the US giving the most assistance to Ukraine throughout the invasion of any foreign nation—around US$50 billion at the time of Zelenskyy's visit.

 This was Zelenskyy's first visit to the White House, although he had met with Biden's predecessor, Donald Trump, in 2019, "on the sidelines of the United Nations General Assembly's opening sessions in New York."

 Informal discussions about the trip began on 11 December, and after the invitation was extended and accepted, planning began on 18 December.
-Zelenskyy traveled by train to Przemyśl, Poland, where he was joined by U.S. ambassador Bridget Brink, "transported in a U.S. Embassy vehicle to an airport in Rzeszów," and then traveled, via a U.S. Air Force jet typically used by Cabinet-level officials, to Joint Base Andrews.
+Zelenskyy travelled by train to Przemyśl, Poland, where he was joined by US ambassador Bridget Brink, "transported in a U.S. Embassy vehicle to an airport in Rzeszów," and then travelled, via a US Air Force jet typically used by Cabinet-level officials, to Joint Base Andrews.

 Visit to the United States

 Meeting with Joe Biden

 Zelenskyy arrived in the country from Rzeszów, Poland aboard a United States Air Force C-40B.
 During his visit to the United States, Zelenskyy met with the president, Joe Biden.
 Biden pledged a Patriot missile system for the use of Ukraine against aircraft, ballistic, and cruise missiles.
 The Patriot system had been previously asked for by Ukraine.

-Zelenskyy presented Biden with a medal that had been awarded to a Ukrainian officer responsible for a U.S.-furnished HIMARS system "that the officer wanted Biden to have."
+Zelenskyy presented Biden with a medal that had been awarded to a Ukrainian officer responsible for a US-furnished HIMARS system "that the officer wanted Biden to have."

 Speech to Congress

 After meeting with Biden, Zelenskyy gave a speech, in English, to a joint session of the United States Congress.
 In his speech, Zelenskyy called for increased aid to Ukraine.
-Following his speech, Zelenskyy gave a Ukrainian flag signed by Ukrainian soldiers fighting at the Battle of Bakhmut to Vice President of the United States Kamala Harris and Speaker of the United States House of Representatives Nancy Pelosi.
-In return, Pelosi presented Zelenskyy with a U.S. flag, which had flown over the Capitol that day.
+Following his speech, Zelenskyy gave a Ukrainian flag signed by Ukrainian soldiers fighting at the Battle of Bakhmut to Vice-President of the United States Kamala Harris and Speaker of the United States House of Representatives Nancy Pelosi.
+In return, Pelosi presented Zelenskyy with a US flag, which had flown over the Capitol that day.
 Zelenskyy carried the flag with him as he departed the House chamber.